kpreisser/TcpTunnel/README.md

 - Install the [.NET 7.0 SDK](https://dotnet.microsoft.com/download) or higher.
 - On Windows, you can use one of the `PUBLISH-xyz.cmd` files to publish the app, either as self-contained app (with native AOT compilation), or as framework-dependent app (so it needs the .NET Runtime to be installed).
-- Otherwise, you can publish for the current platform with the following command (as framework-dependent app):
+- Otherwise, you can publish for the current platform with the following command (as self-contained app):
   ```
-  dotnet publish "TcpTunnel/TcpTunnel.csproj" -f net7.0 -c Release -p:PublishSingleFile=true --no-self-contained
+  dotnet publish "TcpTunnel/TcpTunnel.csproj" -f net7.0 -c Release -p:PublishSingleFile=true --self-contained
   ```

 ## Possible Development TODOs